 If you have folliculitis, you will notice the formation of tiny pustules at the affected follicle openings.
 The condition can cause intense itching and tenderness.
 But try not to scratch — this can result in your hair being shed prematurely.

 Most types of folliculitis are easily treated with topical antiseptics, such as creams and lotions, or oral antibiotics.
 However, the condition may recur once it has been cleared.

-For more information on the treatment of folliculitis and rosacea please contact our London or New York Clinic.
+For more information on our treatment of folliculitis, please contact the Philip Kingsley Trichological Clinic in London or New York.